quantifyearth/yirgacheffe/README.md

 ## Thanks

-Thanks to discussion and feedback from the 4C team, particularly Alison Eyres, Amelia Holcomb, and Anil Madhavapeddy.
+Thanks to discussion and feedback from the 4C team, particularly Alison Eyres, Patrick Ferris, Amelia Holcomb, and Anil Madhavapeddy.

 Inspired by the work of Daniele Baisero in his AoH library.